Code-Institute-Submissions/MikeMurray13-milestone-project-2/README.md

 In my basic example, clicking the button for the light switch in room 8, changed the description of room 5 when you return.

 Formatting

-Before moving on and working out what to do with the
+Before moving on and working out what to do with the inventory I decided to do some basic formatting.

+Bootstrap issue
+After 3 hours of trying to format my code using bootstrap, I realised that the Code Institute Github template only links to Bootstrp 3.3.7.

+Installed Bootstrap via the NPM using the following command - npm i bootstrap@5.3.2